Compliance Framework Integration for Municipal GIS

 raise ValueError("Input GeoDataFrame lacks CRS definition.
 Rejecting unsafe projection.")

-# Transform to target CRS using pyproj backend for precision
+# Transform to the target metric CRS using the pyproj backend for precision.

 gdf = gdf.to_crs(target_crs)